-Entry A-2: “Autumn Leaves — I”
+Entry A-2 “Autumn Leaves — I”

 I’m Sorry’s gravity was too strong.
 She was going to get sucked in.

 Meridian took the first step onto the almost medical-grade ceramic tiled floor.
-The walls stained with an ambiguous oil, dripping onto the red cushioned seating lining it.
+The walls were stained with an unidentifiable oil, dripping onto the red cushioned seating lining it.
 Disparate table and chair sets dotted the area, many still adorning dirty dishes.
 The signature of a dying Americana.

 Meridian followed the server to their table.
 As they made their way through the diner, she observed the other patrons.
 Their faces were difficult to describe.

 The minivan hummed as they made their way down Main Street.
-Elise pointed out how all the trees were painted with yellows, reds, and the occasional purple.
+Elise pointed out how all the trees were painted with vivid yellows, reds, and the occasional purple.
 Meridian questioned if this was normal.

 Meridian pulled into the town’s only gas station.
 The sign announcing its appearance had since long gone out, leaving just the text “A oil” to glow in its aged neon.
 Whoever worked here did not seem to bother about getting paid, as they were nowhere to be found.
 Meridian paced around while waiting for the attendant to come back .
 Her eyes fell on a rack carrying a couple of tools.
 She needed a new shovel since the last one “broke”.

 After waiting for 15 minutes, she decided it was enough of a time sink as-is.
 She got in the car and left the mystery of A Oil behind.

 Driving out of the valley, the wind picked up as it swept over the crests of mild rolling hills, blowing leaves about.
 The road’s edges were paved with their warm colors.
 In the passenger seat half of Elise kept the rest of her firmly hung outside, trying to catch a couple of leaves for herself.